-We began our adventure with Heritage Graziers over 4 years ago.
+We began our adventure with Heritage Graziers in the summer of 2015.
 It’s been an incredible journey, with lots of highs and plenty of lows too.

 We are first generation farmers – that means that neither of our parents are farmers.
 James has extended family that farm, and he grew up spending school holidays helping out at lambing time and creating many fond memories, but Katie is the first in her family to farm.
 Not coming from a farming family means there was no family farm to inherit or run and a career in agriculture was something we both had to discover and make happen for ourselves.